svirins-zz/iam/src/content/thing.md

 ---
-slug: logo
+slug: thing
-title: logo
+title: "thing "
-frontimage: assets/logo.webp
-price: 250
+price: 4500
 text: |-
   Now, with Emoji! 😉

   ## Heading

-  *Markdown parsing*er
+  *Markdown parsing*

-  Markdown parsing in Gatsby is done with \[gatsby-transformer-remark], which uses the excellent \[remark] under the hood.\
+  Markdown parsing in Gatsby is done with \[gatsby-transformer-remark], which uses the excellent \[remark] under the hood.\ewr
 ---